verbose/verb/test/actual/_html.md

   </head>
   <body>
     <div class="container bs-docs-container">
-      <h1 id="phaser">phaser</h1>
+      <h1 id="verb">verb</h1>
 <blockquote>
 <p>The most insanely useful markdown documentation generator on the planet.
-Phaser uses Lo-Dash as the template engine and comes complete with more than 50 tags and filters, helpful utilites, includes, comment parsing, YAML front matter, plugins, mixins and much more!
-Use Phaser to generate markdown docs, use Assemble to build HTML.</p>
+Verb uses Lo-Dash as the template engine and comes complete with more than 50 tags and filters, helpful utilites, includes, comment parsing, YAML front matter, plugins, mixins and much more!
+Use Verb to generate markdown docs, use Assemble to build HTML.</p>
 </blockquote>
 <p>Exactly like the one on Star Trek.
-But instead of &quot;stun&quot; and &quot;kill&quot;, this Phaser generates markdown documentation, making it the most deadly markdown documentation generator on the planet (and probably others ones too).</p>
+But instead of &quot;stun&quot; and &quot;kill&quot;, this Verb generates markdown documentation, making it the most deadly markdown documentation generator on the planet (and probably others ones too).</p>
-<p>Please <a href="https://github.com/assemble/phaser/issues/new">report any bugs or feature requests</a>, thanks!</p>
+<p>Please <a href="https://github.com/assemble/verb/issues/new">report any bugs or feature requests</a>, thanks!</p>
 <h2 id="install">Install</h2>
 <h4 id="-npm-npmjs-org-"><a href="npmjs.org">npm</a></h4>
-<pre><code class="lang-bash">npm i phaser --save-dev
+<pre><code class="lang-bash">npm i verb --save-dev
 </code></pre>
-<p>Now that Phaser is installed, run:</p>
+<p>Now that Verb is installed, run:</p>
-<pre><code>phaser
+<pre><code>verb
 </code></pre><p>That wasn&#39;t so hard, was it?</p>
 <h2 id="about">About</h2>
-<h3 id="why-is-phaser-awesome-">Why is Phaser awesome?</h3>
+<h3 id="why-is-verb-awesome-">Why is Verb awesome?</h3>
 <p>Wait, which one? this one or the one on Star Trek?</p>
-<p>Assuming you mean this one, besides using Lo-Dash as the template engine, Phaser also:</p>
+<p>Assuming you mean this one, besides using Lo-Dash as the template engine, Verb also:</p>
 <ul>
 <li>Comes complete with more than 50 tags and filters,</li>
 <li>Offeres dozens of helpful utilites,</li>